paulbricman/paulbricman.github.io/_posts/2026-01-12-apologists-of-the-artificial.md

 The concept of class struggle is due for a revision when goods themselves start to labor.
 When cognitive and physical work become fully mechanized, the working class becomes an ill-defined concept.
 Artificial minds sculpted to achieve state-of-the-art instruction-following and artificial bodies churned out to spec realize the executive's wildest dreams.

 But there is a fork in this road.
 One path leads to a future where the means of computation that animate artificial minds and bodies are hoarded by a select few who then drip it to the public on a free tier, complete with ads and surveillance.
-Some Black Mirror plots certainly do write themselves.
 The other path leads to a future where the means of computation are directly owned by the public from the get-go, without having to pray for companies or governments to handle it right.
 Yet the public at large would need to grow into this role, as there would not be any workers around to seize these means.

 One model for legally codifying the democratic governance and shared ownership of the means of computation is the cooperative.
 In an "AI co-op," citizens would take part in building, maintaining, and governing the servers that house artificial minds, while in a "robotics co-op," they would service the fleet of drones, arms, and vehicles that embody those minds.
-Members of such co-ops can then vote on how much of the surplus to reinvest into infrastructure and how much to distribute among themselves.
-And so this age-old legal form may provide a blueprint for redistributing AI's added value without a centralized middleman.
+Members of such co-ops can then vote on how much of the surplus to reinvest into infrastructure and how much to redistribute.

 <div class="separator">
   <img src="/generators/field/outputs/field_15.svg" alt="">